Dewb/CosmicPraise/README.md

 How to contribute
 ---------------------------

-1. Fork the wheel branch of the Cosmic Praise repo to your own account.
+1. Fork the Cosmic Praise repo to your own account.
+2. Switch to the "wheel" branch (this branch.)
-2. Create a new file in client/python/effects by copying `_blank.py` to `<your name>.py`.
+3. Create a new file in client/python/effects by copying `_blank.py` to `<your name>.py`.
-3. Define your effect function (see next section) and put its name in the `__all__` list.
+4. Define your effect function (see next section) and put its name in the `__all__` list.
-4. Test your code in the simulator and revise.
+5. Test your code in the simulator and revise.
 Commit it, then make another one!
-5. When they all look beautiful, create a pull request on Github to contribute your changes back to the main repo.
+6. When they all look beautiful, create a pull request on Github to contribute your changes back to the main repo.

 How to write LED effects
 -----------